Cameron says bomb likely caused Russian airliner crash

 His foreign secretary, Philip Hammond, said it was "a significant possibility" that Islamic State was responsible, given a range of information, including the claim of responsibility.

-In his first public comments on the disaster, Obama said in a radio interview: "There's a possibility that there was a bomb on board.
+In a sign of U.S. concern, Obama said in a radio interview: "There's a possibility that there was a bomb on board.
 And we're taking that very seriously."

 "We're going to spend a lot of time just making sure our own investigators and own intelligence community find out what's going on before we make any definitive pronouncements.
 But it's certainly possible that there was a bomb on board," Obama told KIRO/CBS News Radio in Seattle.